aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 **Inputs:**

 - Desired variables are defined in: role defaults, group_vars, and host_vars variables.
-- As mentioned in the overview, if desired, the role can be extended to leverage data from dynamic sources such as an IPAM or CMDB.
+- If desired, the role can be extended to leverage data from dynamic sources such as an IPAM or CMDB.

 **Outputs:**